poetaster/tomservice/README.md

 == Changelog ==

+= 5.7 =

+* move to version 2.0 of message service add required fields for publisheer to collect on 'meldung'

-= 5.6 = functional multi-author support
+= 5.6 =

+* functional multi-author support,
+* admin menu elements broken out to a separate source file.
+* added the ability to list texts that succeeded in winding up in the tom db.

 = 5.3 = working toward multiple author support